The Document Archives

 Access to the archives is granted only in the company of a member of staff.

-• Searching databases for references, e.g. exploration reports and scientific reports.
+• Searching databases for references, such as exploration reports and scientific reports.

-• Searching databases and archives for geological maps, ground geophysics, geochemical data, blocks and drill cores.
+• Searching databases and archives for geological maps, ground geophysics data, geochemical data, blocks/hand samples and drill cores.

 • Loaning or copying material and information.

-• Scanned analogue material can be delivered upon request in various digital formats.
+• Scanning of physical materials/analog data from the archives can be delivered upon request in various digital formats.

 Geological maps and data

 The Mineral Resources Information Office in Malå has access to a part of SGU's geological materials, including the data underlying published maps.
-There is also a large amount of geological, geophysical and geochemical map material from producers besides SGU.
+There is also a large amount of geological, geophysical and geochemical map material produced by entities other than SGU.
 The maps range from regional scale to detailed maps of individual objects and areas.

-Most of the material is unpublished, and much of it is working material, such as hand-drawn maps.
-A large portion of the material has been digitised, but we can scan material not available digitally upon request.
+Most of the material is unpublished and much of it is working material, for example hand-drawn maps.
+A large portion of the material is digitized, but we can scan material that is not available digitally upon request.

 The maps are sorted by map sheet and by information type: